sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

     ![MDK](img-2.8.png)

-In this tutorial, you set up your development environment for agentic SAP MDK development using the MCP server.
-You learned how to install and configure the MDK MCP server, connect it to an MCP client in Visual Studio Code using the Cline extension, and enable AI-assisted development workflows.
+In this tutorial, you set up your development environment for agentic SAP MDK development.
+You installed and configured the MDK MCP server, connected it to Cline in Visual Studio Code, established the AI-assisted development workflow with project-specific rules.

 ---